Evalet: Evaluating Large Language Models through Functional Fragmentation: : Evaluation of LLM Outputs based on Fragment-Level Functions

 \section{\sysname{}: Evaluation of LLM Outputs based on Fragment-Level Functions}

 To instantiate the concept of \approach{}, we present \sysname{}, an interactive system that enables users to \textbf{inspect}, \textbf{rate}, and \textbf{compare} LLM outputs at both the fragment-level and output-level.
 Through an LLM-based evaluator, \sysname{} automatically disentangles outputs into fragment-level functions based on user-defined criteria, rates the alignment of each function, and visualizes the evaluations to support exploration and verification of evaluations. \sysname{} consists of the following components: \begin{itemize} \item \textbf{Input-Output Dataset}: Pairs of \textit{inputs} given to the user's LLM or LLM-based application, and pre-generated \textit{outputs} by the LLM.
-The user uploads this dataset to the system. \item \textbf{Evaluation Criteria}: Each \textit{criterion} is defined by a name and a description in natural language. \item \textbf{Fragment-Level Functions}: \sysname{} extracts all fragments relevant to a criterion and, by interpreting the role or effect that they perform, provides each fragment with a short label that describes the \textit{function} it represents.
-Each function is given a rating (i.e., ``positive'' or ``negative'') based on its alignment with the criterion\footnote{A single fragment can be interpreted to serve different functions for different criteria, where one such function aligns with its respective criterion while the other misaligns with its criterion.
+The user uploads this dataset to the system. \item \textbf{Evaluation Criteria}: Each \textit{criterion} is defined by a name and a description in natural language. \item \textbf{Fragment-Level Functions}: \sysname{} extracts criterion-relevant fragments and interprets the functional role or effect of each fragment to assign a short \textit{function} label.
+Each function receives a ``positive'' or ``negative'' rating based on its alignment with the criterion\footnote{A single fragment can be interpreted to serve different functions for different criteria, where one such function aligns with its respective criterion while the other misaligns with its criterion.
 As a result, we rate each \textit{function} rather than each \textit{fragment}.}. \item \textbf{Fragment-Level Justifications}: \sysname{} provides the LLM-based evaluator's \textit{justification} or reasoning for the rating of each fragment-level function. \item \textbf{Holistic Score and Justification}: For each output and criterion, \sysname{} provides a \textit{holistic score}---ratio of positive to total fragment-level functions---and a \textit{holistic justification}, a paragraph summarizing all fragment-level justifications to provide a reasoning on the overall quality of the output. \item \textbf{Base Clusters}: To support comparison and identification of common patterns between outputs, \sysname{} groups similar functions from different outputs into \textit{base clusters} for each criterion.
 Each cluster is represented by a name and a description. \item \textbf{Super Clusters}: Furthermore, \sysname{} also groups similar base clusters into \textit{super clusters} to provide high-level overviews of the potentially vast landscape of functions. \end{itemize}